-LESSON COMMENTS: Not very difficult for high school students, but they will need to be familiar with: what the gut microbiome is, how bacteria compete, colonize and grow (what I call gut real estate), phage therapy, and what fecal transplants are.
+LESSON COMMENTS: This article is not very difficult for high school students to understand, but they will need to be familiar with: what the gut microbiome is, how bacteria compete, colonize and grow (what I call gut real estate), phage therapy, and what fecal transplants are.

 This can also be an interesting topic for environmental science students, comparing and contrasting pond ecosystems (macro-ecosystems) and micro-ecosystems such as the one in our large intestine.